 $ kubectl get node

-So the master is ready let's talk about the slaves now.
-The following command realize the k3s slave node install.
-So you need to run it on all your slaves to join the k3s server previously made.
+Now that the control plane is ready, let's talk about the workers.
+The following command executes the k3s worker node install.
+So you need to run it on all your workers to join the k3s server previously made.

 $ curl -sfL [https://get.k3s.io](https://get.k3s.io/) | k3s_token =<TOKEN> k3s_url=(https://server-url:6443/) sh -s - --docker --no-flannel

-To know the k3s token of your master node, go on the master and grab the token value at /var/lib/rancher/k3s/server/node-token.
+To know the k3s token of your control plane node, go on the control plane and grab the token value at /var/lib/rancher/k3s/server/node-token.

-To resolve the route problem we seen before, on the slave1 at /etc/docker/daemon.json please add:
+To resolve the route problem we saw before, on the worker1 at /etc/docker/daemon.json please add:

 In /etc/rc.local please add:

-Anbd to finish, on the slave2 at /etc/docker/daemon.json please add:
+Anbd to finish, on the worker2 at /etc/docker/daemon.json please add:

 In /etc/rc.local please add: